firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/segway.md

 ## Chassis & Handling Insights

 - GT-class stability stems from generous wheelbase and rake, but riders still reinforce the deck and stem interfaces before high-power conversions; controller-mount fractures have occurred on GT and SNSC rental frames when extra weight is added up the stem.[^3][^2]
+- Ninebot G2 owners are already replacing the fragile stock suspension arms with beefier forks that even leave room for a second 65 H motor, treating the larger frame as a better city platform than the legacy G30 once reinforced.[^g2_arm_swap]
 - G30D v2 stems drop into Max builds with thicker latches, and hybridizing P100 stems demands precise cutting plus inner/outer welds that tighten turning radius while stiffening the cockpit; keep an “eco mode” profile handy for roadside legality checks when officers inspect power settings.[^stem_swap]
 - Stem bearings and dropout machining are mandatory on GT2 upgrades: the OEM upper bearing fails early and both axles need lathe work before 65–70 H hubs will seat properly, and Hope V4 calipers require rotor spacers plus shock-clearing brackets to avoid fouling the trailing arm.[^6][^gt_shock]
 - Crashed GT2 stems continue to shear and OEM spares remain scarce, so rebuilds lean on aftermarket dampers and even Zoom EZ MTB bleed kits to tighten the cockpit while parts trickle in.[^10][^11]